talkingwallace/ChatGPT-Paper-Reader/README.md

 This repository provides a simple interface that utilizes the gpt-3.5-turbo model to read academic papers in PDF format locally.
 You can use it to help you summarize papers, create presentation slides, or simply fulfill tasks assigned by your supervisor.

+## Recent Upates
+- Cut paper by section titles
+- Support handling longer articles and produce summaries for every subsections
+- Code refactorization

 ## How Does This Work

-Considering the following issues with using ChatGPT to read complete academic papers:
+This repo will use ChatGPT to read complete academic papers:

-- The ChatGPT model itself has a context window size of 4096 tokens, making it unable to process the entire paper directly.
-- It is easy to forget the context when dealing with long texts.

-This repository attempts to solve these problems when using the OpenAI interface in the following ways:

 - Splitting a PDF paper into multiple parts for reading and generating a summary of each part.
 When reading each part, it will refer to the context of the previous part within the token limit.
-- Combining the summaries of each part to generate a summary of the entire paper.
-This can partially alleviate the forgetting problem when reading with ChatGPT.
 - Before reading the paper, you can set the questions you are interested in the prompt.
-This will help ChatGPT focus on the relevant information when reading and summarizing, resulting in better reading performance.
+This will help ChatGPT focus on the relevant information when reading and summarizing, resulting in better reading performance. reader.question(paper, 'What does dataset this paper use?')
+- Anwser your question based all the summaries of all parts of the paper

 By default, the initalized prompt will ask ChatGPT to focus on these points:
 - Who are the authors?